How to Manage Rosacea

 - Hyaluronic acid for skin thickness

-After regenerating the thin skin of rosacea, MOTS collagen stimulating compounds containing retinal 5%, vitamin C 15% and glycolic acid 5% will have their benefits magnified.
-The anti-inflammatory effects of Miracle of the Sea Super Anti-Oxidant is helpful.
+After helping to regenerate the thin skin of rosacea, you can magnify the benefits by applying collagen stimulating compounds containing retinal 5%, vitamin C 15% and glycolic acid 5%

 Challenges of Inflammatory Rosacea

 The inflammatory form of rosacea is much more severe.
 It usually includes pimples, pustules, cysts and swelling which can lead to deformities, especially on the nose, chin and cheeks.
 Medical treatment is necessary, including surgery.
-While NME offers minimal benefit for inflammatory rosacea, it will be very useful if Acneiform scar tissue is produced.
+While Natural Marine Extract (NME) offers minimal benefit for inflammatory rosacea, if acneiform scar tissue is produced, it can be very useful.
 If possible, begin NME treatment of non-inflammatory rosacea before it becomes inflammatory.